smebberson/docker-alpine/alpine-openjdk/README.md

 CMD ["java", "-jar", "/app/your.jar"]
 ```

-The container will execute the command and your Node app will start running.
+The container will execute the command and your Java app will start running.
 When it suddenly dies, your container will exit so you'll need processes on your host machine to restart it (i.e. `docker run --autorestart`).

 #### Taking advantage of s6